 Growing food to teach about nutrition and promote interest in healthy foods.

-Teaching academic subjects: Many teachers use the garden for hands-on teaching or as a peaceful place to read, write or have class discussions.
+Supporting classroom lessons: Many teachers use the garden for hands-on teaching or as a peaceful place to read, write or have class discussions.

 Habitat: There is often interest in creating habitat areas – mostly for birds, butterflies and beneficial insects.
 Planting local native plants will help to give students a sense of place for the region in which they live.